How to Write a Services Page for Your Business Website

 Talk about their present situation, not in a shaming or scary way, but in a way that makes them feel seen, heard, and understood.

-Do this by painting a vivid picture of the life they want, if only the challenge wasn’t in the way.
+Do this by painting a picture of the life they want, if only the challenge weren’t in the way.

 Highlight the results and benefits they’ll get if they can find the right solution.
 This makes them aspire to take action and sets the stage for your offer reveal.